-- Section 2.1, "Novell Certificate Server Features," on page 11 - Section 2.2, "Novell Certificate Server Components," on page 12
+- Section 1.1, "NetIQ Certificate Server Features," on page 11 - Section 1.2, "NetIQ Certificate Server Components," on page 12

-2.1 Novell Certificate Server Features
+1.1 NetIQ Certificate Server Features

 Public key cryptography presents unique challenges to network administrators.
-Novell Certificate Server helps you meet these challenges in the following ways:
+NetIQ Certificate Server helps you meet these challenges in the following ways:

 - Provides public key cryptography services on your network - You can create an Organizational Certificate Authority (CA) within your eDirectory tree, allowing you to issue an unlimited number of user and server certificates.
-You can also use the services of an external certificate authority, or use a combination of both as your needs dictate. - Controls the costs associated with obtaining and managing public key certificates You can create an Organizational CA and issue public key certificates through the Organizational CA. - Allows public key certificates to be openly available while also protecting them against tampering - Certificates are stored in eDirectory and can therefore leverage eDirectory replication and access control features. - Allows private keys to be accessible to only the software routines that use them for signing and decrypting operations - Private keys are encrypted by Novell International Cryptography Infrastructure (NICI) and made available only to the software routines using them for signing and decrypting operations. - Securely backs up private keys - Private keys are encrypted by NICI, stored in eDirectory, and backed up by using standard eDirectory backup utilities. - Allows central administration of certificates using iManager and ConsoleOne. - iManager plug-ins and ConsoleOne snap-ins are provided, allowing you to manage certificates issued from your Organizational CA or from any other CA that supports a certificate signing request in PKCS #10 format. - Allows users to manage their own certificates
+You can also use the services of an external certificate authority, or use a combination of both as your needs dictate. - Controls the costs associated with obtaining and managing public key certificates You can create an Organizational CA and issue public key certificates through the Organizational CA. - Allows public key certificates to be openly available while also protecting them against tampering - Certificates are stored in eDirectory and can therefore leverage eDirectory replication and access control features. - Allows private keys to be accessible to only the software routines that use them for signing and decrypting operations - Private keys are encrypted by Novell International Cryptography Infrastructure (NICI) and made available only to the software routines using them for signing and decrypting operations. - Securely backs up private keys Private keys are encrypted by NICI, stored in eDirectory, and backed up by using standard eDirectory backup utilities. - Allows central administration of certificates using iManager.

+iManager plug-ins are provided, allowing you to manage certificates issued from your Organizational CA or from any other CA that supports a certificate signing request in PKCS #10 format.

+• Allows users to manage their own certificates

-Users can use iManager or ConsoleOne to export keys for use in cryptography-enabled applications without system administrator intervention.
+Users can use iManager to export keys for use in cryptography-enabled applications without system administrator intervention.

-• Supports popular e-mail clients and browsers
+Supports popular e-mail clients and browsers

-Novell Certificate Server allows you to create and manage user certificates for securing e-mail.
-Novell Certificate Server supports GroupWise 5.5 or later, Microsoft Outlook 98 and Outlook 2000, Netscape Messenger, and other popular e-mail clients.
+NetIQ Certificate Server allows you to create and manage user certificates for securing e-mail.
+NetIQ Certificate Server supports GroupWise 5.5 or later, Microsoft Outlook 98 and Outlook 2000, Netscape Messenger, and other popular e-mail clients.
 It's also compatible with Mozilla, Mozilla Firefox, and Microsoft Internet Explorer browsers.

-2.2 Novell Certificate Server Components
+1.2 NetIQ Certificate Server Components

-This section describes the components of Novell Certificate Server.
+This section describes the components of NetIQ Certificate Server.

-- Section 2.2.1, "Novell Certificate Server," on page 12 - Section 2.2.2, "Novell International Cryptographic Infrastructure," on page 17 - Section 2.2.3, "For Additional Information," on page 17
+- Section 1.2.1, "NetIQ Certificate Server," on page 12 - Section 1.2.2, "Novell International Cryptographic Infrastructure," on page 17 - Section 1.2.3, "For Additional Information," on page 17

-2.2.1 Novell Certificate Server
+1.2.1 NetIQ Certificate Server

-Novell Certificate Server consists of the PKI server component, a plug-in module to iManager and a snap-in module to ConsoleOne. iManager and ConsoleOne are the administration points for Novell Certificate Server.
+NetIQ Certificate Server consists of the PKI server component and a plug-in module to iManager. iManager is the administration points for NetIQ Certificate Server.

-Novell Certificate Server allows you to request, manage, and store public key certificates and their associated key pairs in the eDirectory tree, and to establish an Organizational Certificate Authority that is specific to your eDirectory tree and your organization.
+NetIQ Certificate Server allows you to request, manage, and store public key certificates and their associated key pairs in the eDirectory tree, and to establish an Organizational Certificate Authority that is specific to your eDirectory tree and your organization.

-Novell Certificate Server derives all supported cryptography and signature algorithms, as well as supported key sizes, from Novell International Cryptographic Infrastructure (NICI).
-Therefore, a single version of Novell Certificate Server can be used in installations throughout the world.
+NetIQ Certificate Server derives all supported cryptography and signature algorithms, as well as supported key sizes, from Novell International Cryptographic Infrastructure (NICI).
+Therefore, a single version of NetIQ Certificate Server can be used in installations throughout the world.

-After installing Novell Certificate Server, you manage it by using:
+After installing NetIQ Certificate Server, you manage it by using iManager.